andrija-djurovic/PDtoolkit/README.md

 `Purpose` has 10 modalities, that `Age (years)` has share of special cases 2.1% and that there are quite some other risk factors with modalitity share less than 5%.
-In order to correct above potential issues, we can further categorize risk factors `Purpose` and `Age (years)` in order to satisfy the following criteria:
+In order to correct above potential issues, we can further categorize risk factors `Purpose`, `Foreign Worker` and `Age (years)` in order to satisfy the following criteria:

 -   each modality has at least 5% of the observations or minimum 30